roALAB1/data-normalization-platform/README.md

 4. View original vs normalized email, provider detection, plus tag extraction
 5. Switch to **Batch** mode to upload CSV files (up to 10,000 emails)

+**Address Normalization:**
+1. Click "Address Demo" in the header
+2. Choose **Single** mode for individual addresses
+3. Enter an address and click "Format Address"
+4. View original vs formatted address with Title Case and abbreviations
+5. Switch to **Batch** mode to upload CSV files (up to 10,000 addresses)

 ### Batch Processing (Browser-based, up to 10K rows)

 1. Switch to **Batch** mode on any demo page